-Multi-Level Protection Scheme 2.0 Object of infringement Extent of infringement Assessment General Serious Particularly serious Chinese citizens, legal persons, and other organizations concerned Level 1 Level 2 Level 3 Social order or public interest Level 2 Level 3 Level 4 National security Level 3 Level 4 Level 5
+Multi-Level Protection Scheme 2.0 Object of infringement Extent of infring Extent of infringement Assessment General Serious Particularly serious Chinese citizens, legal persons, and other organizations concerned Level 1 Level 2 Level 3 Social order or public interest Level 2 Level 3 Level 4 National security Level 3 Level 4 Level 5

-Cybersecurity review
+Security review

-Cybersecurity review requirements have been extensively covered in previous regulations and legislation, including the PIPL, the CSL, and the DSL.
-Building upon these requirements, the revised Measures for Cybersecurity Review was released for comments on July 10, 2021, which stipulated that companies with over one million Chinese users seeking to list overseas must undergo a security review.
+Security review requirements have been extensively covered in previous regulations and legislation, including the PIPL, the CSL, and the DSL.
+Building upon these requirements, the revised Measures for Cybersecurity Review was released on December 28, 2022, which stipulated that companies with over one million Chinese users seeking to list overseas must undergo a security review.

-The draft version of the Measures for Data Export Security Assessment details the requirements for security reviews for cross-border data transfer.
-This set of regulations clarified requirements for the security reviews.
+The Measures for Data Export Security Assessment details the requirements for security reviews for cross-border data transfer.
+This set of regulations clarifies what procedures companies must undergo to get clearance to transfer data overseas.